-Training for the ER Team
+Training for the Emergency Response Team

 MERT International can provide training for your ERT.
 Training is about raising the awareness of key staff about what the emergencies are that they may face and giving them confidence in the procedures an organisation uses and their ability to carry them out successfully.
 It is also about developing competencies and skill-sets so that staff can fulfil key roles.

 Organisations should consider 2 broad types of training: